Stanisława Błażków Kennedy

 “We had no food and we couldn’t speak the language but every night they used to kill dogs and we used eat that.
 I didn’t know it at the time but I was hungry so I ate what I was given.”
 Stasia recalls the mutual agreement of the group to move on when the locals started looking for their dogs.

 She does not remember exactly how she and her father became separated from their group.
-It was definitely not because the two of them got off a train to look for food—that had happened to Władysław on the way to the army enlistment camp and Michał must have known he did not have the strength to run after a train, as Władysław did.
-Stasia, too, had a fear of getting off—she had seen too many people left behind.
-Ultimately, they were forced off their train when it collided with another one.
+It was definitely not because the two of them got off a train to look for food.
+That had happened to Władysław, and Michał must have known he did not have the same strength to run after a train.
+Stasia, too, feared getting off.
+She had seen too many people left behind.
+Ultimately, they were forced off when their train collided with another one.

 “It was just a light smash.
 Some people were hurt and some died but we didn’t get hurt.
 It wasn’t in the desert but there were no houses.
 Someone came and took us away but I can’t remember properly.”